nikitavoloboev/data/focusing/rules.md

 - Aggressively cut out any kind of distractions when working.
 Pure focus on task at hand.
 Have timed breaks.
 - Don't context switch unless it's necessary.
 Don't visit blocked sites and apps when **focusing**.
 Don't touch the phone unless necessary.
 - Spend mindful time on the phone.
-Listen to podcasts/books/chat.
-Don't waste time on things that can be done better on mac.
+Listen to podcasts/books.
+Read/chat.
+Don't waste time on things that can be done better/faster on mac.
 - When **focusing**, do the task at hand and nothing else.
 [Break problems down](../research/solving-problems.md).
 Solve them.
 - Be mindful of my habits and temptations.
 Don't succumb to them and keep my focus.
 Do things with purpose.
 - Do quick exercise bursts during the day to regain focus.
 Move around & explore new environments for inspiration.